shawnscoding/reactjs-crontab/README.md

 ## Important note

-- Note that Crontab runs only once per minute.
-The exact second it runs varies from 0 to 59 seconds.
+- Note that Crontab is triggered only once per minute.
+The seconds that is triggered is different everytime you run your reactjs app.
+It varies from 0s to 59s.
+This is because we don't configure seconds.
 Thus, don't be surprised if it doesn't run as soon as the time condition met.

+## Breaking Changes in 3.0.0

+- Named import as `<BasicCron />` is deprecated. use default import as `<Crontab />` to use crontab

 ## tutorial